Cagzie/FFDF/docs/source/index.rst

-Welcome to Lumache's documentation!
+Documentation for Full-Field Data Fusion (FFDF)
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**FFDF** is a method for quantitatively comparing and combining full-field data sets.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Background` section for further information, and :doc:`Manual` for the user manual

 .. note::